knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

 func create -l <language> <function-name>
 ```

-In this case, we are creating a python function, so the command will be:
+In this case, we are creating a Python function, so the command will be:

 ```
 func create -l python sentiment-analysis-app